priyankgarala/priyankgarala/README.md

 - 🎓   B.Tech in Computer Science   (2022 - 2026) from   CHARUSAT, Gujarat
 - 🏆   4th Rank in Hack Fusion 2024 Hackathon
 - 🏅 Participated in the   DSAI Hackathon   by IIT Bhilai
-- 🧠 Solved   200+ problems   on LeetCode & GeeksforGeeks
+- 🧠 Solved   250+ problems on LeetCode

  🛠 Tech Stack
 -   Frontend:   React.js, Next.js